 With all students from Years 4-12 readily able to access a 1:1 device, we have the potential to engage our students in a wider range of curriculum opportunities and encourage students to explore new and creative ways of thinking.
 Our students have opportunities to create and design multimedia coursework, understand and program robotics, print digital designs in 3D and learn to communicate and collaborate in teams with schools across the globe.

-In 2019, the School will be changing from a parent-owned mandated-device program, to a School-owned device program with a compulsory parent levy applied annually for access to computer systems.
+The School has changed from a parent-owned mandated-device program, to a school-owned device program with a compulsory parent levy applied annually for access to computer systems.
 This process applies to all students whose current ASUS tablet PC has reached the end of the original 3-year program.
-Only School-owned computers will be allowed to be used as part of the next phase of the 1:1 program.
+Only School-owned computers will be allowed to be used as part of this next phase of the 1:1 program.

 Students using IT Resources at the School must adhere to the Student Acceptable Use Policy outlined here.

 An additional policy for students operating under the new ICT Levy, must signed by both student and their Parent/Guardian - located here.

 The 1:1 student-owned tablet program was introduced at Swan Valley Anglican Community School in Term 3, 2014.
 This timeline for those families involved in the January 2018 rollout is now coming to the end of three years and any extended warranties & accidental damage protection agreements will soon expire.

 From 2019, the School changed from a parent-owned mandated device program, to a school-owned device program with a compulsory parent levy applied annually for access to computer hardware.
 The School uses ACER Travelmate tablet PCs - with its flexible 360-degree design, durable construction, stylus-enabled touch screen and long battery life, the TravelMate tablet helps get students to the peak of their learning potential.
 For more information about the ACER TravelMate click here.